Catalog Description

 Activity:

-- Instructor will explain artistic concept of the production and show model of the set design as well as costume and other design applications.
-Students will discuss their initial thoughts of character and pose questions for cast discussion.
+- Instructor will explain artistic concept of the production by showing a model of the set design and costume renderings.
+Students will discuss their initial thoughts of how the concept and designs affect their character and pose questions for cast discussion.

-- The instructor will lead and demonstrate for students the stage blocking and relation to set and other characters prior to blocking rehearsal where students will rehearse movement and positioning on the set.
+- The instructor will introduce pre-blocking plans for stage movement in relation to the set and other characters.
+Students will then demonstrate ability to take that pre-blocking direction and where applicable add their own ideas to rehearse movement and positioning on the set.

 Distance Learning

-- Instructor will post on the LMS and discuss dramaturgical research materials and steps to approaching building character applying appropriate techniques to work remotely on a role for either a virtual or hybrid production.
+- Instructor will post a lecture and a discussion post to explain dramaturgical research materials and steps to approaching building character applying appropriate techniques to work remotely on a role for either a virtual or hybrid production.
 Virtual rehearsals and performances will be handled over video conferencing.

 Typical Out of Class Assignments